 Or, you can learn Photoshop, Illustrator, and other graphic design programs online (but there is definitely more of a learning curve for these programs).

-Indeed lists the average salary for a freelance graphic designer in the U.S. as just under $22 per hour.
+- Expected income: Indeed lists the average salary for a freelance graphic designer in the U.S. is just under $22 per hour.

 3. Video Editing